A more complete explanation for biological structure, architecture and function

 Tensegrity models are physical representations of the invisible forces that hold them together, and the same applies to the whole of biology, where we refer to these forces as ‘attraction and repulsion’ and ‘tension and compression’.
 So, we cannot literally see the tensegrity-icosahedron within the body because it is simply a diagram that represents the balance of those invisible forces, and the same principles apply to anatomy:

 Geodesic geometry – where these forces always act in straight lines but can give rise to complex curvature at higher size-scales;

 The efficient close-packing of multiple components into the smallest amount of space, where each part is nested within (and functionally dependent on) all those surrounding it;

-While the geodesic geometries of the platonic solids and tensegrity models are sometimes dismissed as being too simple an explanation of complex biological structure, let alone have relevance to biomechanics or any practical application, the above summarizes some of the benefits of the biotensegrity model; and all these pages are elaborating on this.
+So, while the geodesic geometries of the platonic solids and tensegrity models are sometimes dismissed as being too simple an explanation of complex biological structure, let alone have relevance to biomechanics or any practical application, the above summarizes some of the advantages of the biotensegrity concept and its model demonstrations; and all these pages are making a start in elaborating on this.
 The biotensegrity concept describes an energy-efficient structural/architectural system that replaces the outdated biomechanical model from hundreds of years ago and enables complex biological organisms to be understood in terms of first principles.